 The first time we met Tony, it was also in Melfi’s waiting room, and he was framed by a pair of female legs.
 By presenting leg imagery in the dream now, Chase may be suggesting that Tony is still in the same situation he was in all those years ago when the Pilot aired.
 Tony still has a tendency to get ensnared and enclosed by dark, destructive women who approximate his mother Livia—but he no longer has the therapy sessions to help him through such emotional traps:

-The dream is scored with the prominent sound of crickets, perhaps recalling the conversation in “Commendatori” where Tony says his favorite part of the Godfather movies is the cricket-scored scene when Vito Corleone returns to Italy.
-Tony appears as an immigrant stonemason in the dream, evoking the times that he told Meadow (in the Pilot) and Isabella (in “Isabella”) that this was his grandfather’s trade.
-The house that stonemason Tony walks up to seems vaguely familiar—I was convinced it was Hesh’s house from Season One, but I’m not so sure after taking a closer look:
+Another evocative element is the prominent sound of crickets which scores the dream, perhaps recalling the conversation in 2.04 “Commendatori” where Tony says his favorite part of the Godfather movies is the cricket-scored scene when Vito Corleone returns to Italy.
+Tony appears as an immigrant stonemason in the dream, evoking the times he told Meadow (in the Pilot) and Isabella (in “Isabella”) that this was his grandfather’s trade.
+The house that stonemason Tony walks up to is also strangely evocative, something about it seems so familiar—I was convinced it was Hesh’s house from Season One, but I’m not so sure after taking a closer look:

 Janice may have been wrong in telling Bobby earlier that the dead have nothing to say to us.
 Dead Livia appears now in Tony’s dream, and manages—without uttering a sound—to still somehow communicate her fearsome philosophy of meaninglessness.

 Tony snaps out of the disturbing dream, startled and damp with sweat.
 He lumbers into the bathroom to regain his composure but the red nightlight bathes him in a hellish glow and provides no comfort.
 He sees a sliver of sunlight through the curtains and makes his way out to the balcony.
 In the warm and bright Florida air, he can calm himself.